 Sitges is packed full of events year around from Carnival in February to the popular gay pride in June.
 Sitges Carnival is not technically a gay event, but the town is such a major gay destination that local gay residents organize a gay-specific Carnival a few days prior to the official start of Carnival.
 Escape the winter weather at home and enjoy a fun and party-filled LGBT event on the coast.
 Gay Pride in Sitges is of course a great excuse to visit in June and the event draws more than 50,000 people with the typical parade, outdoor concerts and parties you’d find at most gay pride celebrations.

 If you’re looking for something a bit different during the spring, you might consider visiting Sitges for Gay Spring Break, hosted by Delice Dream.
-Running from May 4th – 10th (2016) this event features awesome parties and activities in one of the best beach towns in Europe.
+This event features awesome parties and activities in one of the best beach towns in Europe.
 Some of the fun and exciting events in the program include a drag queen contest, best bum contest, barbecue, pool party and appearances by numerous gay-lebrities.
 Attendees to Delice Dream come from across Europe to spend the week partying with new and old friends in this optimal, late spring destination.
-Check their website to get the lowdown and explore your options for lodging, tickets and find the full program for this year’s 6th anniversary.
+Check their website to get the lowdown and explore your options for lodging, tickets and find the full program for this year’s 8th anniversary.
+(Note: for 2018 this event has moved to Torremolinos)

 The vibe in Sitges is different than major cities like Madrid or Barcelona.
 Sitges is a beach town, totally relaxed but comes alive at night with a surprisingly vibrant nightlife scene for such a small town.
 The night kicks off early in the evening at Plaça Indústria.
 This large square is filled with outdoor terraces with all tables pointing inward to the center of the plaza – perfect for people watching and sipping your first (or not first!) cocktail.
 Parrots Pub is a popular bar located on the square and the nearby Parrots Restaurant is great for dining and drag performances by the Sitges legend Lady Diamond.
 As the night roles on, you’ll want to visit Privilege where you’ll find a few different bars and a small dance floor.
 And starting after midnight (and usually a bit later) you can head to Organic – Sitges’ main dance club which hosts themed parties during the summer high season.
 The club is open every night and this is where you should go if in you’re in the mood for the Sitges Foam Party, usually hosted on Sunday nights.
 Yes, for such a small town, the nightlife here really heats up and goes well into the early hours of the morning.